ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/overview-extensions.markdown

   for various counting tasks.

 * [Attachments](../document-extensions/attachments/what-are-attachments)
-  Attachments are images, PDF files, videos, and other types of binary streams that are associated with parent documents.
+  Attachments are binary streams (videos, images, PDF, etc.) that can be bound to an existing document.

 * [Time Series](../document-extensions/timeseries/overview)
   Time series are vectors of data that collect values over time, store the values consecutively across the cluster,